rapid7/insightconnect-plugins/proofpoint_url_defense/help.md

 # Key Features

-* Decode a URL to it's original form
+* Decode a URL to its original form

 # Requirements